 “Yes,” said Rowena, “but I wasn’t expecting it to be quite so… rude.”

 “Rude?” exclaimed the hat.
 “Who’s being rude?
-You’re the ones trying to fill my mind with your personalities.
-It’s like I’ve got four other people in here!
+You are the ones trying to fill my mind with your personalities.
+It is as if I have four other people in here!
 How do you think that makes me feel?”

-“You’re hollow,” said Godric.
-“There’s nothing in there.
-So technically, you haven’t even got a mind!”
+“You are hollow,” said Godric.
+“There is nothing in there.
+So strictly speaking, you do not even have a mind!”
 He turned and addressed the others.
 “I had no idea it would be this talkative.”

-“It’s your fault I’m this talkative,” said the hat.
+“It’s your fault I am this talkative,” said the hat.
 “You were the reason I got sliced by a sword and got this tear in my brim.
 And you didn’t care about me enough to fix it up, so here I am!”

 Godric looked surprised.
-“I never said I didn’t like you!”
+“I never said I disliked you!”

-“Don’t forget I’ve seen inside your mind, Godric Gryffindor.
+“Don’t forget I have seen inside your mind, Godric Gryffindor.
 It’s all right though, I never liked you either.”

 Salazar sighed.
 “Listen to you, arguing with your hat,” he said.
-“Can’t we do something about it so it doesn’t act smart with us all the time?
+“Can we not do something about it so it will not act smart with us all the time?
 This will get tiresome.”

 “I’ll enchant it to sing or something,” said Rowena.
 “That’s always more cheerful to listen to.
 Assuming, of course, that it can carry a tune…”

-“Maybe once it gets used to its new abilities, it won’t be as angry at us,” suggested Helga.
+“Maybe once it gets used to its new abilities, it will not be as angry at us,” suggested Helga.
 “It just needs time.”

 “But it still has feelings,” said Helga.
-“Human feelings, now that we’ve done our enchantments.”
+“Human feelings, now that we have done our enchantments.”

 Rowena picked up the hat from the table.
 “Time to see if it worked,” she said.
 “It can talk, but were all those charms effective?”